American Foursquare: History

 The American Foursquare or "Prairie Box" was a post-Victorian style, which shared many features with the Prairie architecture pioneered by Frank Lloyd Wright.

 During the early 1900s and 1910s, Wright even designed his own variations on the Foursquare, including the Robert M. Lamp House, "A Fireproof House for $5000", and several two-story models for American System-Built Homes.
 Unlike other houses of the style, Wright's versions featured more open main floor plans achieved by removing or minimizing partitions between the entry, living room, and dining room.
 He in turn inspired other Prairie School architects, such as Walter Burley Griffin, to design similar Foursquares in the following decades.

+Other variations on the American Foursquare emerged regionally during the first decades of the 20th century.
+In Kansas City, the Shirtwaist-style emerged, with a brick or limestone first floor and siding-wrapped second and third floors.
+The style is named for the higher-waisted women's fashion of the time.

 Later Foursquares often had the same type of interiors as bungalows, with open floor plans, many built-ins, and fireplaces.
 Many examples are trimmed with tiled roofs, cornice-line brackets, or other details drawn from Craftsman, Italian Renaissance, or Mission architecture.